Do your own fundraising

 Already know how you're going to fundraise for GOSH Charity?
 That’s great!
 Keep us in the loop by registering your fundraising.

 Already registered?
-Set up your JustGiving page.
+Set up a page for your solo fundraiser on JustGiving.

 Fundraising through JustGiving is quick and easy, and the money will make its way to GOSH Charity without you having to do a thing.
 Once you’ve set up your page, don’t forget to personalise it to help boost your donations.